boblsturm/aimusic2020/index.md

 ---
 # AI Music Generation Challenge 2020

-The AI Music Generation Challenge 2020 is in the style of the double jigs in Sergeant Francis O’Neill’s “1001”.
+The AI Music Generation Challenge 2020 is in the style of the double jigs in Captain Francis O’Neill’s “1001”.
 Find further details <a href="MusicAI_Challenge_2020.pdf" download>here</a>.

 ---
 # Registration